-- 1. Call to Order
+1. Call to Order

-- 2. Certification of Notice and Quorum
+2. Certification of Notice and Quorum

-- 3. Review and Approval of Minutes of the Previous Meeting held on November 8, 2019

-- 4. Approval of the Application for Additional Listing of up to 1,706,072,261 common shares from the available authorized capital stock

-- 5. Election of Independent Directors

-- 6. Other Matters
+- 3. Review and Approval of Minutes of the Previous Meeting held on November 8, 2019 - Ratification of the approval on the Purchase of 100% interest in Wavemaker US Fund Management Holdings, LLC. - Approval on the Issuance of up to 1,706,072,261 new common shares ("Subscription Shares") from the unissued authorized capital stock and listing of the Subscription Shares with the Philippine Stock Exchange - 6.
+Election of Independent Directors - 7.
+Other Matters - 8.
+Adjournment

-- 7. Adjournment

-Only stockholders of record at the close of business day on December 13, 2019. are entitled to notice of, and to vote at, this meeting.
+Only stockholders of record at the close of business day on December 13, 2019 are entitled to notice of, and to vote at, this meeting.

-Makati City, December 16, 2019.
+Makati City, February 13, 2020

-MARK S. GÖRRICETA

-Corporate Secretary, Chief Legal Officer and Chief Compliance Officer
+ATTY.
+MARK S. GORRICETA Corporate Secretary, Chief Legal Officer and Chief Compliance Officer